 It’s no surprise that occasional forgetfulness comes with getting older.
-Losing our keys or forgetting an appointment once in a while is normal, however, there are proactive steps we can take to reduce our risk of age-related memory decline and other serious diseases, like Alzheimer’s and dementia.
+While losing keys or forgetting an appointment once in a while is normal, it’s important to know how to keep your mind active as you age.

 When we sleep, our brains essentially repair themselves.
 Even though our bodies are at rest, our brain is busy consolidating memories and working to improve our cognitive functions.
 When we get enough quality sleep, we ensure enough time for our brains to recover from the day.
 You might notice your memory gets worse if you had trouble falling or staying asleep the night before.